Los Angeles Schools with Art Programs

 University of Southern California

 The Roski School of Fine Arts was founded in 1883, just three years after USC opened.
-Today, it features a large team of about 35 full-time and adjunct instructors.
+Today, it features a large team of almost 50 full-time and adjunct instructors.
 The school also hosts visiting artists each semester.

 Bachelor of Arts in Art

-This degree program combines 12 classes in studio art with critical studies, art history, and electives; a minor or second major in another field is also an option.
-There are also three foreign language classes required (unless waived through testing), but no math requirements.
+This degree program combines studio art courses with critical studies, art history, and electives; a minor or second major in another field is also an option.
+There are also three foreign language classes required (unless waived through testing).
 To apply, candidates upload a portfolio, artist statement, and list of creative accomplishments.

-Immersion in art is the goal of this program, which consists of 19 studio classes, one class in art history, and four critical studies classes.
-No foreign language or math courses are required.
+Immersion in art is the goal of this program, which consists of studio classes and additional coursework in areas like painting, sculpture, drawing, and ceramics.
+Seminars, a studio capstone project and a thesis are included.
 This program has the same admission requirements as the BA in Art program.

 Master of Fine Arts